ApeXP456/NeverDie-RPG-/README.md

 ## Gameplay

-Upon starting the game, you'll be prompted to create your character by selecting a class and distributing attribute points.
-As you progress, you'll encounter various challenges and enemies.
-Use your skills and items wisely to survive and thrive in the world of NeverDie.([github.com][1])
+Upon starting the game, you'll be prompted to create your character by selecting a class (Warrior,Mage, Rouge) and distributing attribute points(15pts).
+As you progress, you'll encounter various challenges and enemies (Dragons,theives).
+Use your skills and items wisely to survive and thrive in the world of NeverDie!!!([github.com][1])

 ## Contributing